matthew-brett/pydagogue/git_annex_from_scratch.md

 ## Git-Annex remotes

 Git-Annex has *remotes*.
+Remotes are stores for GAOs.

+This can be confusing, because:

+* Git-Annex can re-use ordinary Git repositories for this purpose.
+In this case the remote in the Git-Annex sense can also be a remote in the Git sense.
-I'll call these Git Annex Remotes (GARs) because they function in a somewhat different way to standard Git remotes.
-GARs are pointers to particular data stores, that can store the GAOs.
-These remotes can Git-Annex *special* remotes, not related to standard Git remotes, that have various types of storage backing and interfaces, such as `rclone` pointing to Google Drive and so on.
+* But Git-Annex also has the concept of a *special remote*, that is not a Git repository, and therefore cannot be a remote in the Git sense.
+Special remotes have various types of storage backing and interfaces, such as `rclone` pointing to Google Drive and so on.

+I'll call both Git re-used repositories, and special remotes — Git Annex Remotes (GARs) — because they have the specific purpose of storing the GAOs.
+GARs are pointers to particular data stores that can store GAOs.

-Each remote used with Git-Annex has a Universally Unique Identifier (UUID), so that Git-Annex can record which remote has each of the potential GAOs.
+Each GAR has a Universally Unique Identifier (UUID), so that Git-Annex can record which of its remotes has each of the potential GAOs.

-As this implies, a GAR need not store all possible GAOs - it might have a subset.
+As this implies, any one individual GAR need not store all possible GAOs - it might have a subset.
 Git-Annex has to keep track of this information, so it can `git annex get` any files that the user asks for, that they do not already have in their `.git/annex` GAO object store.

-Now - your ordinary Git remote — for example `origin` — also functions as a GAR - and has its own UUID.
+Now - your ordinary Git remote — for example `origin` — also functions as a GAR — and has its own UUID.
 That is because, on your machine, after you `git annex add` (or, as you see later `git annex get`) a large file, your own local `.git` directory will have a copy of the GAO — in `.git/annex/objects`.
-So Git-Annex has to know, and may advertise to your collaborators, that you also have a copy of the file, in your `.git/annex/objects` directory.
+So Git-Annex has to know that you also have a copy of the file, in your `.git/annex/objects` directory, so you or your collaborators can ask for a copy of the file from you, if they need to (using `git annex get` etc).

-To be clear - a GAR is a different thing from a standard Git remote.
+To say it again - a GAR is a different thing from a standard Git remote.
 It is specifically a place that Git-Annex can store or retrieve GAOs.

-But, confusingly, your local `.git` repository store is one such place, that you can store GAOs (in `.git/annex`), so it, also functions as a GAR, from which you, or other people connected to your network, can get GAOs.
+But, confusingly, your local `.git` repository store is one such place, that you can store GAOs (in `.git/annex`), so it also functions as a GAR, from which you, or other people connected to your network, can get GAOs.

 ## Git-Annex metadata